annafarestrand/informatikk_prosjektarbeid/readme.md

   contains the core-module of the code project. - fxui: contains the UI-module of the code project.

-A packetdiagram is provided in docs/diagrams/package_diagram.png and docs/diagrams/package_diagram.puml.
+Three diagrams (packet-, sequence- and class) is provided in the folder docs/diagrams.
-The other diagrams (sequence and class) are also provided in the folder docs/diagrams.
+The following image is the packet diagram.

 ![plantUML](docs/diagrams/package_diagram.png)